mynorel/framework/src/Mynorel/Manifest/README.md

 The Manifest layer powers CLI commands for introspection:

-- `myne manifest` — shows all framework modules and philosophy (colorized output)
+- `mynorel manifest` — shows all framework modules and philosophy (colorized output)
-- `myne philosophy` — prints the framework's philosophy
+- `mynorel philosophy` — prints the framework's philosophy
-- `myne plotline:map` — lists all plotlines (models/ORM)
+- `mynorel plotline:map` — lists all plotlines (models/ORM)
-- `myne list` — lists all available CLI commands
+- `mynorel list` — lists all available CLI commands
-- `myne help` — shows help for all CLI commands
+- `mynorel help` — shows help for all CLI commands

 These commands use the Manifest facade to access meta-information about the framework.
 Output is colorized for clarity using the SyntaxColorizer.